shcaba/Vermilion-rockfish-OR-WA-assessment-2021/OR/write_up/_main.knit.md

 #### Fits to the Data
 ##### Lengths
 Fits to the length data are examined based on the Pearson residuals-at-length, the annual mean lengths, and aggregated length composition data for the commercial and recreational fleets.
-Annual length composition fits are shown in [Appendix B](#append_a).
+Annual length composition fits are shown in [Appendix A](#app_a).
 Lengths are generally sampled better in the recreational fishery and after year 2000.

 Pearson residuals of fits to the commerical fishery length data are generally low with no distinct pattern of misfitting despite lower sample sizes (Figure \ref{fig:com-rec-pearson}).
 Fits to the commercial fishery mean lengths, assuming Francis data-weighting, show increasing female and males lengths until after 2009, after which mean lengths are relatively stable, with a small drop in size in the most recent year (Figure \ref{fig:com-mean-len-fit}).